Intelligence Gathering at Ia Drang

 After listening to my directives, Chau reported:

 - We lack time, I will be able to control the enemy position, but how can I relay the plan to our troops in time to organize a night attack.

 - While advancing to the staging area, tell your company officers to walk by your sides, and while marching explain to them their tasks and plans of attack to the company and battalion commanders; upon closing in the assembling area, leave the troops behind, have the rest of company and battalion commanders spread out in recon and coordination missions at the battleground.
 The enemy had just landed and their feet still wet, our immediate attack had the advantage of the element of surprise.

 B3 Front Command maintained close communication with our forward command post by radio.
-Knowing that we were in control of both 66th and 33th Regiments, our superiors were reassured.
+Knowing that we were in control of both the 66th and 33rd Regiments, our superiors were reassured.